najikadri/ezoJS/README.md

 [![Join the chat at https://gitter.im/najikadri/ezoJS](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/najikadri/ezoJS?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-JavaScript Website Builder from a single JS file
+JavaScript SPA Website Builder from a single JS file
 ![Splashscreen](ezoJS.png)
 ## What is ezoJS
 ezoJs  prononouced **(E-Zoo)** is a JavaScript Framework that build websites in a single JS file. ezoJS has global selectors , tools to speed up production and simplify it which means less files and less size and easy to manage projects.
 Read the document for more information.